 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2019, Sysco Corporation, headquartered in the United States, reported total greenhouse gas emissions of approximately 72,000,000,000 kg CO2e.
-This figure includes 1,300,000,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion (1,131,000,000 kg CO2e) and fugitive emissions (130,000,000 kg CO2e).
-Scope 2 emissions from purchased electricity accounted for about 320,000,000 kg CO2e, while Scope 3 emissions, which are significantly larger, totalled approximately 70,400,000,000 kg CO2e, with the majority arising from purchased goods and services (63,360,000,000 kg CO2e).
-Sysco has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 27.5% by 2030, using 2019 as the baseline year.
+In 2019, Sysco Corporation reported total greenhouse gas emissions of approximately 72,000,000,000 kg CO2e, which included 1,300,000,000 kg CO2e from Scope 1 emissions and 320,000,000 kg CO2e from Scope 2 emissions.
+The majority of their emissions, about 70,400,000,000 kg CO2e, were attributed to Scope 3, primarily from purchased goods and services.
+Sysco has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 27.5% by 2030, using 2019 as the base year.
 This target is aligned with the Science Based Targets initiative (SBTi) and includes biogenic emissions and removals from bioenergy feedstocks.
 Additionally, Sysco is committed to ensuring that 67% of its suppliers, based on emissions from purchased goods and services and upstream transportation and distribution, will have science-based targets by 2026.
-These commitments reflect Sysco's proactive approach to addressing climate change and reducing its carbon footprint within the food and staples retailing sector.
+As of 2023, Sysco has made progress in its emissions reduction initiatives, including the introduction of electric vehicle deliveries and fleet asset renewal, although specific emissions data for this year has not been disclosed.
+The company continues to focus on sustainability within the food and staples retailing sector, reinforcing its commitment to reducing its carbon footprint and enhancing supply chain sustainability.

 Access structured emissions data, company-specific emission factors, and source documents